 Spices: cinnamon, nutmeg and cloves give the cake that classic carrot cake flavor and make the cake taste amazing.

-Vanilla extract and salt: bring out the flavors from all the other ingredients.
+Vanilla extract, maple extract and salt: bring out the flavors from all the other ingredients.

 Golden monk fruit sweetener: a low-glycemic sugar-free sweetener that resembles the taste of brown sugar but is keto-friendly, diabetic-friendly and paleo friendly.
 If you don’t have golden monk fruit sweetener, you can swap with another low carb sweetener like SWERVE, erythritol or stevia.
 And if you are not low carb, coconut sugar would work as well.

 Melted coconut oil: makes the carrot cake tender and moist and adds a light coconut flavor.
 You can also use any other neutral flavored oil or melted butter if you are not dairy-free.

 Eggs: help to give the cake structure and bind everything together.

 Almond milk: or any other milk (dairy-free or not) of your choice

 Vinegar: combine with the almond milk and let it sit for 5 minutes until curdled = homemade vegan low carb buttermilk to make the cake soft and ultra moist.

 Unsweetened shredded coconut: adds texture, crunch and bring out the flavors of the cake.

 Grated carrots: I like using finely grated carrots and usually use a hand grater.
 However, you can use a food processor or a or buy pre-grated carrots from the store.